mattnotmax/cyberchef-recipes/README.md

 ## Working with APIs and CyberChef

 CyberChef provides an operation HTTP Request (see Recipe 22) which allows HTTP requests to external resources.
-Due to Cross-Origin Resource Sharing many do not work.
-CORS is a security measure in modern browsers which prevents you from reading cross-site responses from servers which don't explicitly allow it.
+Due to Same Origin Policy (SOP) or lack of Cross-Origin Resource Sharing configuration many do not work.
+SOP is a security measure in modern browsers which prevents you from reading cross-site responses from servers which don't explicitly allow it via CORS.
 Check out [@GlassSec's talk on CyberChef](https://www.osdfcon.org/presentations/2019/Jonathan-Glass_Cybersecurity-Zero-to-Hero-With-CyberChef.pdf) which includes tips to boot Chrome without web-security to enable HTTP requests to otherwise restricted APIs (like Virus Total)

 # CyberChef Recipes